What to expect when arriving in Delaware

 Hand washing: Keeping your hands clean and germ-free is more important than ever so be prepared to wash regularly and bring hand sanitizer for a more convenient option.

-Limited capacity: Food and drink establishments are open, operating at limited capacity.
+Limited capacity: Food and drink establishments are open, operating at 50 percent capacity.
 Take-out, curbside, or drive through services will be available.
 Outdoor dining is available in many areas to create more air flow while dining out.
 There are still plenty of delicious dining options to enjoy and tax-free shopping to explore.

 Reservations may be required: Reservations may be required at restaurants.
 You'll notice that tables are spaced further apart, paper menus and waitstaff with face coverings.
 Historical attractions may also require reservations which may involve meeting an employee at the door and sanitizing your hands upon entry.
 Remember to bring your face covering!
 Look into your desired destinations at least a week ahead of time to be prepared on what to expect.